2015 Bojangles' Southern 500: Return to Labor Day

 From 1950 to 2003, the Bojangles' Southern 500 was run on Labor Day weekend in late-August or early-September.
 For the 2004 season, the race (then known as the Mountain Dew Southern 500) was moved to the penultimate race of the season while a second race at Auto Club Speedway was added into the Labor Day spot.
-This lasted for five seasons before it moved to October.
+The Southern 500 was discontinued as a result of the Ferko lawsuit.
+Fontana kept the Labor Day weekend date from 2004 to 2009, when it moved to October.
 Atlanta Motor Speedway moved to the Labor Day spot and remained there from 2009 to 2014.
-During that time, the Southern 500 moved up to Mother's Day weekend in May 2005 and remained there for eight years.
+During that time, the spring race (Rebel) would become a 500-mile race and moved up to Mother's Day weekend in May 2005 (when the lineal Rebel 300 was first run in 1957) and remained there for eight years.
 It then moved to mid-April for 2014.
-In August of that year, NASCAR announced that the Southern 500 would return to Labor Day weekend for the first time in 12 years.
+In August of that year, NASCAR announced Darlington's date, which still is the race that traces its lineage to the 1957 Rebel 300, would be held on Labor Day.
+It was the first time Darlington hosted on the date since 2003.

 Members of the NASCAR media gave their thoughts on the return to Labor Day weekend.
 Pete Pistone of the Motor Racing Network said that Labor Day weekend in Auto Club "never felt right," Labor Day weekend in Atlanta "was better but still not quite there," that Darlington Raceway "fits like a glove" and is "back to where you belong, Bojangles' Southern 500.
 Don't ever go away again."